Neste: 2005–2014 (Neste Oil)

 In the spring of 2005, Fortum Oil Corporation was demerged from Fortum, becoming the Neste Oil Corporation.

 Neste Oil Corporation was listed on the Helsinki Stock Exchange in June 2005.
 Risto Rinne started as Ihamuotila's successor and CEO.

 A renewable diesel plant, using second generation biofuels and NEXBTL technology and located at the Porvoo refinery, was brought on stream in 2007, together with a new conventional diesel production line.
-At the same year, the entire bus fleet of Helsinki Region Transport switched fully to diesel produced using NEXBTL technology.
-Experiments by Neste, VTT Technical Research Centre of Finland and Proventia showed that local emissions decreased significantly after the switch, with overal particle emissions decreasing by 30% and nitrogen oxide emissions by 10%, with excellent winter performance and no problems with catalytic converters.
-A second renewable diesel plant at Porvoo was became operational in 2009.
+In the same year, the entire bus fleet of Helsinki Region Transport switched fully to diesel produced using NEXBTL technology.
+Experiments by Neste, VTT Technical Research Centre of Finland and Proventia showed that local emissions decreased significantly after the switch, with overall particle emissions decreasing by 30% and nitrogen oxide emissions by 10%, with excellent winter performance and no problems with catalytic converters.
+A second renewable diesel plant at Porvoo became operational in 2009.

 In 2007, Neste started a research program on algae, but this was discontinued in 2015.
 In 2019, the research program restarted to investigate the production of aviation fuel from algae and municipal solid waste.

-In 2008, Rinne retired, with Matti Lievonen succeeding him as CEO.
-In November 2010, Neste launched the world's largest renewable diesel plant, with an annual production capacity of 800,000 tons, in Singapore.
-The plant used palm oil and other renewable feedstocks as raw materials.
-Its investment costs were 550 million euros.
-The use of palm oil was criticized by Greenpeace for its environmental impact.
-Neste committed to using only sustainably produced palm oil.
-Neste is a member of the Roundtable on Sustainable Palm Oil (RSPO), an organization established to promote the use of certified palm oil.
-The organization includes producers, environmental organizations and other NGOs, as well as large palm oil consumers such as Western energy and consumer product companies.